Well-Posed KL-Regularized Control via Wasserstein and Kalman-Wasserstein KL Divergences: Introduction

-KL regularization is ubiquitous in reinforcement learning and control, appearing in linearly-solvable and path-integral control formulations \cite{T2006,K2005,theodorou2010learning}, in policy-search and trust-region methods \cite{SLAJM2015}, and more recently in optimal control and LQG/LQR-type settings \cite{HOK2024}.
-However, it is well known that the KL divergence is sensitive to support mismatch and diverges as measures become increasingly concentrated, such as in low-noise or deterministic limits.
-To isolate and understand this behavior, we study divergence-regularized control in the fully tractable Linear Quadratic Regulator (LQR) setting.
-For linear time-invariant dynamics with Gaussian process noise, the classical KL reduces to a quadratic control penalty that becomes singular as the noise covariance vanishes, rendering the problem ill-posed in near-deterministic regimes.
-In contrast, our Wasserstein KL and Kalman–Wasserstein KL remain finite, interpolate between KL and transport-based penalties, and yield well-behaved optimal controls across both high- and low-noise regimes.
+KL regularization is ubiquitous in reinforcement learning and control.
+It appears in linearly-solvable and path-integral control formulations \cite{T2006,K2005,theodorou2010learning}, in policy-search and trust-region methods \cite{peters2010relative,SLAJM2015}, and in recent optimal control and LQG/LQR-type formulations \cite{HOK2024}.
+However, the classical KL divergence can become problematic in low-noise regimes.
+In particular, when controlled dynamics are compared to passive dynamics with small Gaussian process noise, the KL penalty reduces to a quadratic control cost whose coefficient scales inversely with the noise covariance.
+As the noise covariance vanishes, this penalty diverges, and the corresponding regularized control problem becomes singular.
+Related low-variance instabilities have also been observed in KL-regularized reinforcement learning from demonstrations \cite{RLOGT2021}.

+To isolate this pathology in a tractable setting, we study divergence-regularized control for LQRs with linear time-invariant dynamics and Gaussian process noise.
+In this regime, the classical KL penalty degenerates in the deterministic limit, while the Wasserstein KL and Kalman--Wasserstein KL penalties remain finite.
+Thus, the proposed divergences yield nontrivial optimal controls across both high-noise and low-noise regimes.

+Our goal is not to propose a complete deep RL algorithm, but to develop a geometric framework for KL-type divergences obtained by replacing the Fisher--Rao geometry with state-space-aware geometries.
+For structured distribution classes, this yields closed-form formulas and tractable control objectives compatible with commonly used Gaussian policy parameterizations in continuous-control RL \cite{SLAJM2015}.

-\subsection{Prior work and contributions}
+\subsection{Prior Work and Contributions}

-We build on the work \cite{FA2021,AA2015}, which introduced the canonical contrast function we study.
-In \cite{A2024}, this contrast function was studied in the context of the Wasserstein geometry, and the explicit values between Gaussians were calculated in \cite{DA2025}.

-As a first contribution, we establish a clear and rigorous connection between these geodesics and metric gradient flows of the arguably simplest functional on probability densities: the linear expectation function $\mu \mapsto \int f \d \mu$.
-In PDE theory and mechanics, this is often called potential energy.
-Furthermore, the gradient flows of simple energies in more complicated geometries are explored in \cite{HL2025} and related to transformers.

-Although in special cases our new formulas collapse to relatively simple ones (see, e.g. \eqref{eq:KWKL_same-var}), our approach provides a principled and geometric interpretation of frequently used ad hoc regularizations.
-They also show how, in a certain sense, the Kalman-Wasserstein geometry interpolates between the Fisher-Rao and the Wasserstein geometry.

-Motivated by reinforcement learning, where KL regularization is ubiquitous, we study a model-based optimal control setting to clarify its theoretical role and show that our novel divergences serve as effective alternatives to KL, especially in the low-noise regime.